polosson/Plantt/README.md

     <script src="js/vendor/angular-1.5.8.min.js"></script>
     <script src="plantt.js"></script>

 Then, make sure the file **plantt-template.html** is readable into your project's root folder.
+You can use this file to see how functions are called, then modify it to suits your needs.

 ## Usage